replit/clui/README.md

 ### `@replit/clui-input`

-`@replit/clui-input` implementes the logic for mapping text input to suggestions and a potential `run` function.
+`@replit/clui-input` implements the logic for mapping text input to suggestions and a potential `run` function.

 ```jsx
 import input from '@replit/clui-input';